Laboratory Visa Sponsorship Jobs in Colorado

 Which visa types are most common for laboratory roles in Colorado?

 The H-1B is the most common visa for laboratory scientists and clinical laboratory professionals in Colorado, as most roles require at least a bachelor's degree in a specific scientific field, meeting the specialty occupation standard.
 EB-2 and EB-3 immigrant visas are also used for employer-sponsored permanent residence.
-Researchers at federally funded institutions may qualify for O-1 or J-1 visas depending on the nature of their work.
+Researchers at federally funded institutions may qualify for O-1 visa or J-1 visas depending on the nature of their work.

 How to find laboratory visa sponsorship jobs in Colorado?